aerogo/pixy/README.md

 * Less bugs due to type checks
 * Extremely fast template rendering

+## Inspiration
+Pixy syntax is heavily inspired by Pug (formerly known as Jade) with some enforced limitations.

 ## Syntax
-Pixy syntax is heavily inspired by Pug (formerly known as Jade) with some enforced limitations.

 A pixy template is a collection of components.
-Therefore you can only define `component`s on the top level:
+Therefore you can only define components on the top level:

 ```jade
 component Hello(person string)
 	h1= "Hello " + person
 ```

-Tags must be lowercase and component names must start with an uppercase letter.

 You can render a component within another: